charybdeide/alexandra-casapu/README.md

         - :two: can I undo?
         - :three: can I delete all?
     - Income
-        - add new - the same as for expenses
+        - :one: add new - the same as for expenses
-        - edit existing - the same as for expenses
+        - :two: edit existing - the same as for expenses
   - Accounts
     - Transfer
-      - is it the same transfer screen as from the menu? is the functionality consistent with that one?
+      - :one: is it the same transfer screen as from the menu? is the functionality consistent with that one?
     - Add account
-      - try some previously mentioned test ideas for the account name input field
+      - :one: try some previously mentioned test ideas for the account name input field
-      - set currency - paid feature
+      - :one: set currency - paid feature
         - set a different currency than the existing accounts - how are the calculations combined? what does the chart show?
         - exchange rate - find out what it does - do you set an exchange rate you want to be made, and the app shows you the data in only one currency?
-      - initial account balance
+      - :one: initial account balance
         - set 0/a moderate amount/ a very big one/ with decimals/ can it be negative?
       - initial balance date - how does this value reflect in the application?
-        - set in the future
+        - :two: set in the future
           - how do transactions from this account for today look like?
           - set initial account balance an amount larger than 0, set a starting date from next month - creating a transfer from this account to another - what will the balance look like?
-                - included in the balance flag - see its impact in the Balance screen - check if it's included, and if the calculations reflect the set amount
+      - :one: included in the balance flag - see its impact in the Balance screen - check if it's included, and if the calculations reflect the set amount
-    - edit and delete - look at consequences
+    - :one: Edit and delete - look at consequences
   - Currencies - paid only
     - is this the same curencies feature as in the Accounts?
   - Settings
-    - passcode protection feature
+    - :two: passcode protection feature
         - paid only
         - need to provide passcode when using app? when exactly is the passcode required?
         - get app to background without closing it - see if passcode is required when accessing app
         - does the passcode propagate on other synced devices?
-    - review app - is it easy to leave a review - can help with marketing
+    - :three: review app - is it easy to leave a review - can help with marketing
-    - Export to file
+    - :three: Export to file
         - see if I can export to csv with default delimiter and decimal separator
         - vary chars for delimiter and separator
         - does the .csv contain accurate data?
-    - Dropbox sync
+    - :one: Dropbox sync
         - set up a Dropbox account
         - sync changes on multiple devices
         - make changes in a sequence or in parallel - it seems realistic to consider 2 people using the same account, from the claim in the Synchronization feature description